open-joinbase/joinbase.io/content/docs/getting-started/quick-start_enterprise.md

 See more about config in [Configuration](/docs/references/conf/) page.

-After the config, you can start the joinbase's server from the root directory of joinbase by:
+After the config, you can start the JoinBase's server from the root directory of JoinBase by:
 ```bash
 joinbase_start
 ```